dan-ding/nomener/README.md

 If you didn't know, parsing names can be much more difficult than it seems it should be.

+Two of the main goals are to support (a) UX in a similar manner as described by [not splitting form fields](http://www.w3.org/International/questions/qa-personal-names#singlefield) and (b) an easy manner to handle parsing of strings which contain a name.

 ## Requirements

 Requires Ruby 1.9.3 or higher (or equivalent).